turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_answer.md

 # Table: aws_wellarchitected_answer

-The answers of a lens review in a Well-Architected workload
+The answers of a lens review in a Well-Architected workload.

 **Important notes:**